-Your Nautique may come equipped with a rigid ballast tank.
+Your Nautique may come equipped with rigid ballast tanks.
 Correct Craft offers a unique fill and empty system.
-If you have the small trick tank, open the flow rite valve located underneath the dash to your left knee and then press the belly ballast button on the keypad on the right side of the dash, the tank will fill.
-When the tank is full, press the button again and it will turn off.
-Then close the valve.
-To empty, reverse this process by opening the valve and press and momentarily the belly ballast button to engage the blinking light.
-Monitor your ballast tank gauge located on the console to determine when the tank is empty.
-Then turn off pump and close valve.
+By opening the flow rite valves located underneath the dash to your left knee and then pressing the port and starboard ballast button on the keypad on the right side of the dash, the tanks will fill.
+When the tanks are full, press the buttons again and the pump will turn off.
+Then close the valves.
+To empty, reverse this process by opening the valves and press and momentarily hold the port and starboard ballast buttons causing a blinking light to appear.
+Monitor your ballast tank gauge located on the console to determine when the tanks are empty.
+Then turn off pump and close valves.